UVLabs/wordpress-plugin-boilerplate/readme.md

 - Replace '_suffix' with lowercase version of plugin name example `_my_plugin` (loose match, case sensitive)

-- Replace 'prefix-' with a lowercase version of the plugin name example `myplugin-` etc. USE DASHES for the sparation example `my-plugin-` (exact match [whole word], case-sensitive)
+- Replace 'prefix-' with a lowercase version of the plugin name example `myplugin-` etc. USE DASHES for the separation example `my-plugin-` (exact match [whole word], case-sensitive)

 - Rename `RootActivator` and `RootDeactivator` class files inside `includes` folder with the plugin name example `MyAwesomePluginActivator` and `MyAwesomePluginDeactivator`